You won’t get your State Pension automatically - you have to claim it.

 You can claim your State Pension online, by telephone or by post.

-You can still claim State Pension by telephone.
-Contact the State Pension Claim line at the link below:
+You can also claim State Pension by telephone.
+Contact details for the State Pension Claim line at the link below:

 What you need when you make your claim

 You may need the following information when you make a claim:

 - your National Insurance number